Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 We won’t spend too much time on this topic but I want to quickly discuss the difference between Tirosint and Tirosint-Sol because I foresee this being an issue.

-Tirosint is a thyroid medication which has been available for some time and contains very few inactive fillers and ingredients.
+Tirosint is a thyroid medication that has been available for some time and contains very few inactive fillers and ingredients.

 It is different from Tirosint-Sol, however, because it comes in a GEL CAPSULE.